 The petition, started by Cast Member Jose Martinez, begs the attention of California Governor Gavin Newsom.
-But instead of asking him to delay the reopening of the major theme park like another petition did months ago (before the park’s reopening was in fact, delayed), this petition asks Newsom to consider reopening Disneyland sooner.
+But instead of asking him to delay the reopening of the central theme Park like another petition did months ago (before the Park’s reopening was delayed), this petition asks Newsom to consider reopening Disneyland sooner.
 The petition’s copy reads:

 Many of us heard the concerns of the community regarding reopening Disneyland, and the subsequent, successful request to push back its opening date.
 As a Cast Member approaching my 3rd year of seniority, I want to voice an underrepresented population of the frontline Cast community.